Přeštice

 Přeštice (/cs/; Prestitz) is a town in Plzeň-South District in the Plzeň Region of the Czech Republic.
 It has about 6,800 inhabitants.
+The town is located on the Úhlava River, on the border between the Švihov Highlands and Plasy Uplands.

+Přeštice was founded in the 13th century at the latest and became a town in 1590.
+The most important monument in the town is the Church of the Assumption of the Virgin Mary, protected as a national cultural monument.

 Administrative division

 Přeštice consists of four municipal parts (in brackets population according to the 2021 census):